SteveJustin1963/16.6-tecBRAIN/README.md

 # tec-BRAIN

-This is a very difficult and ambitious project that will take many iterations to work.
+This is a very difficult and ambitious project that will take much iteration to work.
 It will be more like research than a project for a while.

 ![](https://github.com/SteveJustin1963/tec-BRAIN/blob/master/pics/jelly-brain.png)